 Test 1: The evaluator shall use the guidance documentation to cause the TOE to generate a Certification Request.
 The evaluator shall capture the generated message and ensure that it conforms to the format specified.
 The evaluator shall confirm that the Certification Request provides the public key and other required information, including any necessary user-input information.

 Test 2: The evaluator shall demonstrate that validating a response message to a Certification Request without a valid certification path results in the function failing.
-The evaluator shall then load a certificate or certificates as trusted CAs needed to validate the certificate response message, and demonstrate that the function succeeds.
+The evaluator shall then load a certificate or certificates as trusted CAs needed to validate the certificate response message and demonstrate that the function succeeds.

 Protection of the TSF (FPT)

-FPT_TST_EXT.2 Self tests based on certificates

-Tests

-The evaluator shall verify that the self test mechanism includes a certificate validation according to FIA_X509_EXT.1 and a check for the Code Signing purpose in the extendedKeyUsage.

-The evaluator shall use an invalid certificate and perform the self test.
-This attempt should fail.
-The evaluator shall use a certificate that does not have the Code Signing purpose and verify that the self test fails.
-The evaluator shall repeat the test using a valid certificate and a certificate that contains the Code Signing purpose and verify that the self test succeeds.
-Testing for this element is performed in conjunction with the assurance activities for FPT_TST_EXT.1.

-It is not necessary to verify the revocation status of X.509 certificates during power-up.

 FPT_TUD_EXT.2 Trusted Update based on certificates

 TSS

+The evaluator shall verify that the TSS contains a description of how the certificates are contained on the device.
+The evaluator also ensures that the TSS (or guidance documentation) describes how the certificates are installed/updated/selected, if necessary.

-The evaluator shall verify that the TSS describes how the TOE reacts if X.509 certificates are used for trusted updates and the administrator attempts to perform the trusted update using an expired certificate.
+The evaluator shall verify that the TSS describes how the TOE reacts if X.509 certificates are used for trusted updates and the Security Administrator attempts to perform the trusted update using an expired certificate.

-The TSS shall describe the point at which revocation checking is performed.
+The TSS shall describe the point at which revocation checking is performed and describe whether the Security Administrator can manually provide revocation information.
 It is expected that revocation checking is performed when a certificate is used when performing trusted updates.
 It is not sufficient to verify the status of a X.509 certificate only when it is loaded onto the device.

 Guidance Documentation

 The evaluator shall verify that the guidance documentation describes how the TOE reacts if X.509 certificates are used for trusted updates and the administrator attempts to perform the trusted update using an expired certificate.
+The evaluator shall verify any Security Administrator actions related to revocation checking, both accepting or rejecting certificates and manually providing revocation information.
 The description shall correspond to the description in the TSS.

 Tests